uo-datasci-specialization/c3-fp-2021/content/post/take-home-midterm/index.markdown

-Note, on my computer thes took about 38 seconds per analysis.
+Note, on my computer these took about 40 seconds per analysis.
 It will likely take a bit longer for you, but shouldn't take *too* long.
 You may get a warning.
 Just go ahead and ignore that for now.

 2. (5 points)